How to display detailed information of a specific AnqiCMS Tag on the front page, such as description and Logo?

 </div>

-This code will first display the label's title, followed by the logo image and description text side by side.Through this method, users can have a direct understanding of the subject of the label without having to read the specific content under the label.
+This code will first display the label's title, followed by the Logo image and description text side by side.In this way, users can have a direct understanding of the theme of the label without delving into the specific content under the label.

 {% set tag_logo = tagDetail_logo %} {# 假设获取Logo到变量tag_logo #}